 I am disgusted that @England players who have given so much for our country this summer have been subject to vile racist abuse on social media.— Priti Patel (@pritipatel) July 12, 2021

 It has no place in our country and I back the police to hold those responsible accountable.

 England footballer Tyrone Mings slammed her response, writing on Twitter: “You don’t get to stoke the fire at the beginning of the tournament by labelling our anti-racism message as ‘Gesture Politics’ & then pretend to be disgusted when the very thing we’re campaigning against happens.”

 You don’t get to stoke the fire at the beginning of the tournament by labelling our anti-racism message as ‘Gesture Politics’ & then pretend to be disgusted when the very thing we’re campaigning against, happens. https://t.co/fdTKHsxTB2— Tyrone Mings (@OfficialTM_3) July 12, 2021

 What did Scotland's captain say about the matter?

-Although previously the head coach for Scotland said that the team would stand instead of taking the knee, the Scottish Football Association have now released a statement which reads: "The squad, coaching staff and backroom members will stand up to racism ahead of the Group D matches against Czech Republic, England and Croatia."
+Although previously the head coach for Scotland said that the team would stand instead of taking the knee, the Scottish Football Association later released a statement which read: "The squad, coaching staff and backroom members will stand up to racism ahead of the Group D matches against Czech Republic, England and Croatia."